gesmith/d3-bnr-blogpost/README.md

 The `svgHeight` and `svgWidth` variables will be the height and width of our SVG in pixels.
 The `createSvg` function accepts a parent DOM element selector that the SVG will be appended to, in our case the `<div id="graph"></div>` element, along with its height and width.
 The `d3.select(parent)` will tell the d3 framework to select a DOM element to be acted upon.
 If you're familiar with jQuery or CSS selectors, this is primarily the same thing.
 You can pass `select()` an ID or class name with the appropriate pretext, or simply any HTML element such as `d3.select('body')`.
 Once d3 selects that element, it returns a _reference_ to that element which allows us to modify that element by _chaining_ methods, in this case appending an SVG and setting attributes.

 So step-by-step, our `createSvg()` method first selects the parent element we passed to it, then creates a new SVG element and appends it within the parent, then sets the height and width attributes of the new SVG element.
 Finally, since the last method in the chain `.attr()` is referencing the SVG element, the `return` statement in `createSVG()` is returning a _reference_ to the SVG element.
-Pulling everything together, {% highlight javascript %}`var svg = createSvg('#graph', svgHeight, svgWidth);`{% endhighlight %} creates the SVG and then stores the reference to to the SVG element in the `graph` variable.
+Pulling everything together, {% highlight javascript %}`var graph = createSvg('#graph', svgHeight, svgWidth);`{% endhighlight %} creates the SVG and then stores the reference to to the SVG element in the `graph` variable.

 Before we create our bar graph, we need some data to bind to it.
 D3 accepts many different formats of data including JSON, GeoJSON and even CSV files but for this intro we will just be using a JavaScript array of numbers.
 Add the following variable to your app.js